-Communication is the foundation of every single relationship you have in your personal life; it's no different in business.
-Without effective communication, there can be misunderstandings, problems and conflicts among your staff, your clients and everyone else you come into contact.
-Poor communication can make effective delegation, increased productivity and an enjoyable work environment virtually impossible.
+Communication is the foundation of every relationship in your life.
+Without effective communication, there can be misunderstandings, problems, and conflicts among your staff, your clients and everyone else you come into contact with.
+Poor communication can make a work environment frustrating, and create a large amount of employee turnover.

-The tips below will help you fine-tune your communication skills so you can save time, reduce stress and become more productive by communicating effectively in every interaction you have in your small business.
+These tips can help you fine-tune your communication skills so you can save time, reduce stress and become more productive by communicating effectively in your business interactions.

 Limit Distractions and Listen

 Most of us are not very adept at listening to others.
 Everyone is distracted, and average attention spans are reportedly beginning to shrink.
 There are a few actions you can take to limit distractions so that you can focus on what others are saying.

 You could try closing your email client, turning off your phone ringer, and closing the door to your office.
 These few simple actions not only reduce your distractions, but they also do the same for the person you are listening to and lets them know you are focusing on them.